sequoiahq/sequoia/pins/pssh-box-rs.md

 ## License

 This project is licensed under the MIT license.
-For more information, see the `LICENSE` file.
+For more information, see the `LICENSE` file